 "A groundbreaking popular science fiction film about the past and future of astronautics, from the first experiments by Konstantin Tsiolkovsky to the manned spaceflight and colonization of the Moon."

 On this day in 1977, the always magical Star Wars: Episode IV - A New Hope opened in the nation of Spain.
-The feature starred Carrie Fisher and Mark Hamill, and here's the plot summary as listed on IMDB.com:
+Written and directed by George Lucas, the SciFi/Fantasy starred Mark Hamill, Carrie Fisher, Harrison Ford, and David Prowse.
+Here's the plot summary as provided by our friends at IMDB.com:

-"Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee, and two droids to save the galaxy from the Empire's world-destroying battle-station, while also attempting to rescue Princess Leia from the evil Darth Vader."
+"Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire's world-destroying battle station, while also attempting to rescue Princess Leia from the mysterious Darth Vader."

-"Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee, and two droids to save the galaxy from the Empire's world-destroying battle-station, while also attempting to rescue Princess Leia from the evil Darth Vader."
+"Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire's world-destroying battle station, while also attempting to rescue Princess Leia from the mysterious Darth Vader."

 A star is born!
 On this day in 1984 (in the United Kingdom), Trancers enjoyed its first theatrical presentation ever.
 Directed by genre master Charles Band, the SciFi/Thriller starred Tim Thomerson, Helen Hunt, and Art LaFleur.
 According to our friends at IMDB.com, here's the plot summary: